Noman-dev3/My-mart1/src/README.md

 ALTER TABLE admin_activity ENABLE ROW LEVEL SECURITY;
 DROP POLICY IF EXISTS "Admins can manage admin activity."
 ON admin_activity;
 CREATE POLICY "Admins can manage admin activity."
 ON admin_activity FOR ALL USING (true);

--- RLS Policies for administrators table
-ALTER TABLE administrators ENABLE ROW LEVEL SECURITY;
-DROP POLICY IF EXISTS "Allow all access for admins" ON administrators;
-CREATE POLICY "Allow all access for admins" ON administrators FOR ALL USING (true);

 -- Function to get distinct categories